Shelbournator/thoughts/_posts/2026-03-04-the-discovery-principle.md

 This principle appears again and again across very different domains.

-Rationality, the Agile SDLCs, science, the free market—whenever systems are operating under uncertainty, they converge on the same structure: **Generate variation, observe feedback from reality, and iterate.**
+Rationality, the Agile SDLC, science, the free market—whenever systems are operating under uncertainty, they converge on the same structure: **Generate variation, observe feedback from reality, and iterate.**

 This outperforms systems which operate on the opposite logic.
 Instead of generating information through interaction with reality, those systems attempt to determine the correct answer in advance.
 They substitute **Prediction** for **Discovery**.